pia-foss/manual-connections/README.md

 # Manual PIA VPN Connections
  __This project is "Work in Progress"__

-This repository contains documentation on how to create native WireGuard connections to our NextGen network, and also on how to enable Port Forwarding in case you require this feature.
+This repository contains documentation on how to create native WireGuard connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
 Documentation on OpenVPN will follow soon enough.

 You will find a lot of information bellow.
 However if you prefer a hands-on approach, here is the __TL/DR__:
  * clone this repo: `git clone https://github.com/pia-foss/manual-connections.git`